loopbackio/loopback.io/pages/en/lb3/Using-current-context.md

 see [loopback-context issues](https://github.com/strongloop/loopback-context/issues)
 and [related issues in loopback](https://github.com/strongloop/loopback/issues?utf8=%E2%9C%93&q=is%3Aissue%20getCurrentContext).

-To address this problem, LoopBack 3.0 moves all current-context-related code to [loopback-context](https://github.com/strongloop/loopback-context) module and removed all current-context APIs (see
+To address this problem, LoopBack 3.0 moved all current-context-related code to [loopback-context](https://github.com/strongloop/loopback-context) module and removed all current-context APIs (see
 [Release Notes](3.0-Release-Notes.html#current-context-api-and-middleware-removed)).

-However, applications clearly need to acces information like the currently logged-in user in application logic, for example in [Operation hooks](Operation-hooks.html).
+However, applications clearly need to access information like the currently logged-in user in application logic, for example in [Operation hooks](Operation-hooks.html).
 Until there is a reliable implementation of continuation-local-storage available for Node.js,